The following is a deal time line guide that will be very helpful in allowing you to keep track of what phase of your deal we are in.

 Timeline of events for property purchase in Mexico/purchase procedure for Non-Mexicans:

 1.)
-Make a written offer containing details of price, dates, conditions, items included or excluded, special circumstances etc. Accompany your offer with earnest money check to be used as an example of good faith.
-Attach a copy of your passport to the offer.
+Make a written offer containing details of price, dates, conditions, items included or excluded, special circumstances,etc. Attach a copy of your passport to the offer.
 (Keep in mind that in the USA and Canada the offer typically becomes the legal contract.
 Here the offer is first negotiated and the next step is the legal sales contract.)

 2.)
 Negotiate price and terms of offer.

 3.)
-Meet with closing specialist to receive and estimate of closing costs and fill out forms for your trust or Fideicomiso.
+Consult with closing specialist to receive and estimate of closing costs and fill out forms for your trust or Fideicomiso.
 Prepare power of attorney documents if you will not be in town to sign documents.
-(We recommend Stewart Title Riviera Maya for your closing specialist.
+(We recommend Sekura Law for your closing specialist.
 If you are on your way out of town, don’t worry!
 The rest of the process can be done via email, phone and wire transferJ)

 5.)
-At this point a licensed Mexican attorney provided by the closing specialist will draft a legal purchase contract for you.
+Simultaneously, a licensed Mexican attorney provided by the closing specialist will draft a legal purchase contract for you.
+Due dilligence is conducted while tye contract is being prepared so that when the contract is signed it is usually free of conditions and binding.
 Both purchaser and seller shall sign the agreement and the deal plan begins.

 6.)
 Your attorney will initiate process of the bank trust or Fideicomiso by collecting a 50% of closing costs fee from the purchaser the balance will be due just before closing.